 I help with the society’s fundraising at the many stalls and the May fair whenever I can, and go to many out-meetings for the society.

 I have been a member for around 18 years with 12 years on committee, 9 general, 1 vice chair and 2 as chair.
 Producer of programme for 7 years and banner carrier for 10 years.
 I am the lorry driver distributing and collecting road signs, cones etc on the day before and the actual day.

 Until 2018, minibus driver to out-meetings (we now use our own cars to save society money).
 I help with Bonfire building/guarding & rotas, help oversee/reply to emails to society and the website until its relaunch in 2019.
 I have attended the monthly committee meetings and help with various other duties and requirements throughout the year.

 After bonfire night when most people have gone home and are tucked up in bed, I and a team of helpers are again going around and collecting road signs etc. to store away until the following year.
 We don’t get to bed much before 4am!

-I go to as many out-meetings as I am able to attend and I parade on our night and at out-meetings in traditional native American costume which I am proud to wear.
+During Bonfire season I go to as many out-meetings as I can attend, including parading through the streets of Littlehampton on our night and at out-meetings in my own Traditional Native American Indian costume which I am proud to wear.

-In my professional life I work within the public sector, dealing with the public and handling complex issues and situations.
-Within my role I have experience of working with Community Partners to solve problems and deal with a wide range of Community issues.
+In my professional life I work within the public sector, dealing with the public and handling intricate issues and situations which provide me with vast experience and knowledge when it comes to working with the Safety Advisory Group and completing complex event documents such as our event management plans etc. Within my role I have experience of working with Community Partners to solve problems and deal with a wide range of Community issues.